marcuz-apl/grub2/command-shell/Rescue-or-Reinstall-GRUB2-the-Manual-Way.md

-# Rescue or Reinstall GRUB - the Manual Way
+# Rescue or Reinstall GRUB2 - the Manual Way

 by Drew Howden Tech